latticexyz/mud/.changeset/dirty-lemons-complain.md

 "@latticexyz/explorer": patch
 ---

-All column data is now sorted correctly based on its type.
+The columns in the Explore tab table are now sorted correctly according to their types.